Consensys/doc.goquorum/docs/Reference/APIs/DebugAPIs.md

 #### Parameters

-* `address`: Account address to retrieve the state of.
+* `address`: Account address of the state to retrieve.

 * `blockNr`: Integer representing a block number or one of the string tags `latest` (the last block mined) or `pending` (the last block mined plus pending transactions).